mgsium/lisplog/README.md

 # :notebook: lisplog

-A daily log of my lisp learning.
+A log of my lisp learning.

 #### Entry Structure
 ```